Granbury Endodontics

 If you're reading this while you're currently having tooth pain, you don't need us to tell you that before the root canal procedure, it's highly likely that your teeth will feel pretty uncomfortable.
 But, the good news is Dr. Nieves and our staff at Granbury Endodontics are here to take care of that!

 After you set up an appointment with our office, you'll come in for your examination and evaluation for your treatment plan.
 If you're being referred by your dentist, he or she will send over any records of your treatment from their office so we'll know a bit more about your dental history.
-That way we know as much as possible about your oral history and can work closer with your dental provider to make sure we conduct the best treatment plan possible.
+That way we know as much as possible about your oral history and can work closer with your dental provider to make sure we conduct the best treatment plan possible before and after your root canal.

 When you come into our office, we'll do x-rays using our cone beam CT machine to get the best possible look at your mouth.
 Our cone beam CT machine gives us an amazing 3D picture of your teeth and can help us diagnose anything that's going on in your mouth that shouldn't be.
-By having this super thorough picture of your teeth, we can make sure your personal treatment plan is as precise as can be.
+By using advanced technology to get this super-thorough picture of your teeth, we can make sure your personal treatment plan is as precise as can be.
 We'll even show you all of this on our big screen TVs in our office so you can see exactly what we're talking about.

 After the evaluation, we'll set up the actual appointment for you to come in for your root canal therapy unless you're in enough pain that we need to do the procedure as quickly as possible.
 Most of the time this isn't the case, but our #1 goal is to make sure we get you back to feeling 100%, so if your case necessitates it, that's what we'll do.